gazebosim/gz-sim/tutorials/log.md

 Other options for recording:

-`--overwrite`: If the record path already exists, overwrite it.
+`--log-overwrite`: If the record path already exists, overwrite it.

 ## Record by specifying plugin in SDF